-Learn the answers to providers’ most frequently-asked questions pertaining to inpatient diagnosis-related groups.
-[First Coast's Provider Outreach and Education]
+Learn the answers to providers’ most frequently-asked questions pertaining to inpatient admissions and diagnosis-related groups.

 Final rule CMS-1599-F clarified and revised conditions of payment for hospital inpatient services under Medicare Part A related to patient status.
 This document provides guidance on provisions regarding required physician order and certification of hospital inpatient services.